animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

   metadata (such as `cache.xml` or Cluster Configuration when applied to a server) and automatically registers those Regions as beans in the Spring container.
-This annotation corresponds with the `<gfe:auto-region-lookup>` element in Spring Data for GemFire's XML namespace.
+This annotation corresponds with the `<gfe:auto-region-lookup>` element in Spring Data for VMware GemFire's XML namespace.
   For more details, see [Auto Region Lookup](#auto-region-lookup) in _Configuring a Region_.
-  Users should generally prefer Spring configuration when using Spring and Spring Data for GemFire.
+  Users should generally prefer Spring configuration when using Spring and Spring Data for VMware GemFire.
 See "[Configuring Regions](#configuring-regions) and [Configuring Cluster Configuration Push](#configuring-cluster-configuration-push) instead.

-- `@EnableBeanFactoryLocator`: Enables the Spring Data for GemFire `GemfireBeanFactoryLocator` feature, which is only useful when using external configuration metadata (for example, `cache.xml`).
+- `@EnableBeanFactoryLocator`: Enables the Spring Data for VMware GemFire `GemfireBeanFactoryLocator` feature, which is only useful when using external configuration metadata (for example, `cache.xml`).
 For example, if you define a `CacheLoader` on a Region defined in `cache.xml`, you can still autowire this `CacheLoader` with, say, a relational database `DataSource` bean defined in Spring configuration.
-  This annotation takes advantage of this Spring Data for GemFire [declarable feature](data.html#wiring-declarable-components) and might be useful if you have a large amount of legacy configuration metadata, such as `cache.xml` files.
+  This annotation takes advantage of this Spring Data for VMware GemFire [declarable feature](data.html#wiring-declarable-components) and might be useful if you have a large amount of legacy configuration metadata, such as `cache.xml` files.